undus5/undus/content/posts/linux-post-installtion-desktop-preparation.md

 weight      = 1000
 +++

-Linux post installation before desktop components getting involved.
+Essential preparation before desktop components getting involved.

 <!--more-->

 ## Background

-This guide is about post installation after
+For basic linux system installation, refer to:
 [Linux Bootstrap Installation](/posts/linux-bootstrap-installation/).

 This guide is based on Arch Linux, but could also works for Fedora and